aragon/protocol-dashboard/README.md

 ## Quick start

+- Install dependencies: `yarn`
+- Start the app:
-`npm start` will launch the app, configured to connect to our Rinkeby deployment.
+ `yarn start` will launch the app, configured to connect to our Rinkeby deployment.

   For connecting to other chains / deployments, a few useful npm scripts are provided:

-- xDai: `npm run start:xdai` will launch the app, configured to connect to Celeste's xDai deployment
+   - xDai: `yarn start:xdai` will launch the app, configured to connect to Celeste's xDai deployment
-- Local: `npm run start:local` will launch the app, configured to connect to the local devchain.
+   - Local: `yarn start:local` will launch the app, configured to connect to the local devchain.

 Other [configuration options](docs/CONFIGURATION.md) are also available.